Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 The interface is familiar, yet boasts some minor design tweaks.

 Everything is still clean and intuitive.
 Nintendo hasn’t overcomplicated things or added unnecessary fluff, which is a good thing.
 They’ve refined what was already there, and the settings menu felt well-organized to match.
-I easily found the options for the display resolution and to toggle HDR, which meant I spent more time with Mario than I did navigating menus.
+I easily found the options for display resolution and toggling HDR, which meant I spent more time with Mario than navigating menus.

 Price and Value